dart-lang/language/accepted/future-releases/async-star-behavior/feature-specification.md

 A `yield* e;` statement listens on the stream that `e` evaluates to and forwards all events to this function's subscription.
-If the subscription is paused, the pause is forwarded to the yielded stream If the subscription is canceled, the cancel is forwarded to the yielded stream, then the `yield*` statement waits for any cancellation future, and finally it acts like a `return;` statement.
+If the subscription is paused, the pause is forwarded to the yielded stream.
+If the subscription is canceled, the cancel is forwarded to the yielded stream, then the `yield*` statement waits for any cancellation future, and finally it acts like a `return;` statement.